endpointservices/mps3/docs/causal_consistency_checking.md

 ### Relevant Reading

-"Time, Clocks, and the Ordering of Events in a Distributed System" by Leslie Lamport, the daddy paper of causal consistency that introduced the relation "happens-before" is a way that scales to multiple timelines.
-Not the easiest introduction.
+"Time, Clocks, and the Ordering of Events in a Distributed System" by Leslie Lamport, the foundational paper of causal consistency that introduced the relation "happens-before" is a way that scales to multiple timelines.
+Its not the easiest introduction, but basically all knowledge required is there.

 [Causal Consistency - Jepsen blog](https://jepsen.io/consistency/models/causal#:~:text=Causal%20consistency%20captures%20the%20notion,order%20of%20causally%20independent%20operations.)